 - Tap water should be filtered for chlorine and fluoride.
 Never drink distilled water exclusively.
 Reverse osmosis water needs minerals added.

 - Mineral waters are a great way to supplement trace minerals that may be missing from our soils.
+If carbonated, it’s best to let them to go flat before drinking.
+Fiji and Volvic waters are very effective at removing aluminum from the body.
+Drink some daily.

 - Conventional green and black teas are high in fluoride – choose organic instead.